miriamkw/GluPredKit/README.md

 - `--preprocessor` (optional): The name of the preprocessor that shall be used.
 The preprocessor must be implemented in `glupredkit/preprocessors/`.
 The available preprocessors are:
     - **basic (default)**: Linear interpolation of missing samples, and one-hot-encoding of categorical features.
     - **standardscaler**: Akima interpolation of missing samples, standard scaling of numerical features and one-hot-encoding of categorical features.
 - `--prediction-horizon`: The prediction horizon for the predictions (integer, in minutes).
+Must be at least 10, and should be dividable by 5.
 - `--num-lagged-features`: The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
 - `--num-features` (optional): List of numerical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 Default is "CGM".
 - `--cat-features` (optional): List of categorical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 Default is empty.